-Any safety-sensitive employee involved in an accident is required to immediately report for drug and alcohol testing or, as soon as possible after taking precautions to ensure the health and safety of the employee.
+Any safety-sensitive employee involved in an accident is subject to post accident alcohol and drug/alcohol testing.

-4. Reasonable Suspicion.
+3. Reasonable Suspicion.
 Testing is required if there is reasonable suspicion that an employee's work performance is, or could be, affected by the condition.
 Where the County has a reasonable suspicion to believe that the employee is in violation of this policy, it shall require the employee to go to a medical clinic, at the County's expense, to provide blood and/or urine specimens.
 Reasonable suspicion shall generally mean suspicion based on personal observation by a County representative, including descriptions of appearance, behavior, speech, breath, or inexplicable behavior.